 After the NDA submission is accepted for filing, the FDA reviews the NDA to determine, among other things, whether the proposed drug is safe and effective for its intended use, and whether the drug is being manufactured in accordance with cGMP to assure and preserve the drug's identity, strength, quality and purity.
-The FDA may refer applications for drugs or drug candidates that present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions.
-The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.
+The FDA may refer applications for drugs or drug candidates that present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the applications of an advisory committee, but it considers such recommendations carefully when making decisions.
 The FDA may re-analyze the clinical trial data, which can result in extensive discussions between the FDA and us during the review process.